Artist and Custom Artist guitars

 At first the Signatures included both factory and Custom Shop instruments, like the Robert Cray Stratocaster.
 However, in the late '90s, Fender began to divide the signatures into Artist Series (for a while called Artist Signature Series) and Custom Artist Series, depending on whether they were factory or Custom Shop instruments.

-In a short time we came to the concept of Signatures, instruments designed in collaboration with the musicians, which reproduced the specs of the Fender guitars that sported their name.
+The Signatures are instruments designed in collaboration with the musicians, which reproduced the specs of the Fender guitars that sported their name.
+So, these guitars are not clones of the most important guitar of an artist.

 In the '90s Fender also began to use the term Tribute to refer to both some Custom Shop guitars, like the Merle Haggard Telecaster and the Waylon Jennings, and some factory produced versions like the 1997 Jimi Hendrix Stratocaster.